Osprey Poco Plus

 See the Osprey Poco Plus

 As an owner of the prior-generation Poco, I was really happy to see the changes that Osprey made with their latest Poco Plus.
 The most notable upgrade was adding padding around the hipbelt.
 The old model relied on too much mesh, and its firm structure had a tendency to dig into your hips, but this is no longer a problem: the cushioning on both the shoulder straps and hipbelt is fantastic, hitting a nice balance of softness and support, and has led to zero complaints from either my wife or myself.
 In addition, the suspended mesh along the backpanel does a nice job hugging your back, and it’s very easy to dial in the torso and hipbelt fits for those that share carrying duties (more on this in “Fit and Sizing” below).
-Finally, the full aluminum frame is sturdy and felt plenty strong whenever I’ve pushed the 48.5-pound limit (importantly, this number includes the pack’s weight, which is just under 8 pounds).
+Finally, the full aluminum frame is sturdy and felt plenty strong whenever I’ve pushed the 48.5-pound limit (importantly, this number includes the pack’s weight, which is just under 8 lbs.).

 That said, the Poco Plus can’t match the aptly named Deuter Kid Comfort in all-around carrying comfort.
 One culprit is the Osprey’s large and pronounced grab handle located right behind the head, which is fairly rigid and sits close enough that it hits both of our necks when we look up trail (it’s particularly annoying on steeper inclines).
 We’ve tried adjusting the torso length slightly, but it’s remained a consistent complaint throughout testing.
+It’s worth noting that you can tuck the handle away underneath the drool pad to minimize the problem, but you’ll need to remember to redeploy it each time you remove the pack.
+All told, the grab handle isn’t a dealbreaker, but we certainly wish they would’ve done a better job with its placement.

 We’ve also found that the Osprey doesn’t carry the load as close to your back as we’d like.
 Part of this due to the excellent organization and storage, but the child seat is set farther back than on alternatives like the Deuter, and you need to leave the kickstand extended to utilize that storage space.
 Added up, the pack feels large and unwieldly, almost like it’s pulling you backwards.
 To be fair, the design is a significant jump forward from prior generations and still is decently comfortable, but it doesn’t match its primary competitor in this respect.

 The child cockpit and harness layout is one area where the Poco Plus truly excels.
-Starting with the harness, Osprey reworked the design for the new model, and the two arm loops now secure behind the child (the prior generation and most other baby carrier packs buckle in front).
-The straps themselves also have a fair amount of stretch, and we’ve found them extremely easy to secure, even with an active 20-month-old.
+Starting with the harness, Osprey reworked the design for the latest model, and the two arm loops now secure behind the child (the prior generation and most other baby carrier packs buckle in front).
+The straps themselves also have a fair amount of stretch, and we’ve found them extremely easy to secure, even with an active 2-year-old.
 Some competitors, including Deuter’s Kid Comfort, require four buckles and some reaching into the top or sides of the cockpit to strap in, but the Osprey’s design is fast and simple.
 And importantly, we’ve also found it easy to adjust the height for those with multiple kids.
 We also have a 4-year-old that gets the occasional ride, and lowering the seat is as easy as lifting the well-marked red handle near the top of the pack and pushing down on the seat.
 Raising is even easier: just grab the handle on the seat and slide it up.

 For the cockpit itself, cushioning along the interior is also quite good, including padding along the back, sides, and a fairly generous front drool pad.
 The front pad secures with Velcro and is a slight pain to remove for washing (it’s machine-washable, which is very convenient), but it’s certainly functional and reinstalls fairly quickly with practice.
 Rounding out the features, the included stirrups are a handy inclusion for longer days—our kids were uninterested in them until they were around 20 months, but then they became something they enjoyed—and there’s ample mesh along the sides for staying cool (more on this below).